 Relationships and networking

 Business negotiations in Vietnam can sometimes be slow.
-It's important to bear in mind that there is often a lot of red tape that has to be contended with when doing business in Vietnam.
+It’s important to bear in mind that there is often a lot of red tape that has to be contended with when doing business in Vietnam.
 Furthermore, group consultation can also delay final decisions.
-Patience is therefore critical when conducting business in the country.
+Patience is therefore critical when conducting your business in the country.

 Saving face

-The concept of maintaining 'face' is important in Vietnamese business circles.
-Vietnamese people will go to great lengths to avoid embarrassment ('losing face') during business proceedings.
+The concept of maintaining ‘face’ is important in Vietnamese business circles.
+Vietnamese people will go to great lengths to avoid embarrassment (losing face) during business proceedings.
 Usually, when one person disagrees with another, they will remain quiet to avoid causing a loss of face.
 Silence is, therefore, a common means of communication in business.

 Timekeeping

-Expat entrepreneurs should be sure to plan ahead when doing business in Vietnam.
-It's best to arrange meetings far in advance and then confirm the appointment closer to the time.
+The Vietnamese value punctuality.
+Arriving late or being unprepared for a scheduled meeting is seen as disrespectful.
+Be sure to plan ahead when doing business in Vietnam.
+It’s best to arrange meetings far in advance and then confirm the appointment closer to the time.

 Dos and don’ts of business in Vietnam

-• Do present Vietnamese business associates with a small gift at the end of a successful business deal.
+• Do present your Vietnamese business associates with a small gift at the end of a successful business deal.

 • Don’t backtrack on the terms of a business agreement.
 Trust is an important element of business relationships in Vietnam.